Welcome to Phoenix! Here is information you will find helpful if you are moving to Phoenix, Arizona.

 Arizona Biltmore – This historic hotel offers legendary service, spectacular accommodations for that special get-a-way!

 Renaissance Phoenix Downtown Hotel – If you are looking for a 5-Star hotel in downtown Phoenix, look no further than the Renaissance hotel.
 Close to the convention center and downtown sporting events.

 The Arizona Grand Hotel at South Mountain – This is the perfect family getaway location.
-The resort completed a 13 Million renovations in 2017.
-This all-suite hotel features highly rated restaurants.
+The resort completed 13 Million renovations in 2017.
+This all-suite hotel features highly-rated restaurants.
 Who can pass up the Oasis Water Park with private cabanas, water slides, and the lazy river!
 This is favorite of the locals during the summer!

 For more information on accommodations in the Phoenix metro area CLICK HERE

 There are several Urgent Care and highly rated facilities throughout the valley.
 Phoenix has many award-winning hospitals, such as Phoenix Children’s hospital, the world-renown Mayo Clinic, and the Barrow Neurological Institute to name just a few.
 Local fire departments to provide the highest level of public safety service.
 They protect lives and property through fire suppression, emergency medical and transportation services, disaster management, fire prevention, and public education and safety.

 The Phoenix police department serves Phoenix and provides community-oriented law enforcement to protect life and property for the community.
 Each city within the metro area provides its own police and community services.
 All strive to keep the communities safe, regularly reach out, meeting with community members.

 Mayo Clinic – This world-class facility consistently ranks in the top medical facilities in the country.
 The Mayo Clinic treats over a million patients a year, with many coming from out-of-state to get a second diagnosis or just make sure they are getting the benefits of a highly rated facility.